-The emergence of veterinary hospice and palliative care is acomprehensive healthcare option to provide dignity and choice to terminal petsand their families.
+The emergence of veterinary end of life and palliative care is acomprehensive healthcare option to provide dignity and choice to terminal petsand their families.

-Not surprisingly, cancer is the most common condition seen in end of life and palliative care.
+Not surprisingly, cancer is the most common condition seen in end of life care.
 Renal failure, Cardiac failure and Central Nervous System conditions such as brain tumors and spinal cord tumors may also be good candidates for end of life care.
-Hospice care may provide benefit to the family and pet by providing supportive home care to afford them the time to make further decisions regarding euthanasia or management are certainly to be considered in this type of care.
+End of Life care may provide benefit to the family and pet by providing supportive home care to afford them the time to make further decisions regarding euthanasia or management are certainly to be considered in this type of care.
 As veterinarians, we find that pet owners are more concerned about their pet’s pain level than any other sign of disease.
-We can offer many forms of pain control including oral and injectable narcotics, patches, acupuncture, massage, physical therapy, and changes in home environment to make your pet more comfortable.
+We can offer many forms of pain control including oral and injectable narcotics, patches, and changes in home environment to make your pet more comfortable.

 By the AVMA definition, the human animal bond is a mutually beneficial and dynamic relationship between people and their pets.
 As veterinarians, our role in the human animal bond is to maximize the potentials of this relationship between people and animals.
-Hospice and palliative care means redefining hope to include a kinder, gentler death with more good days than bad toward the end of time here on earth and hope that the days before death can be filled with rich and memorable experiences guided and assisted by a caring team of end of life professionals.
+End of Life Care means redefining hope to include a kinder, gentler death with more good days than bad toward the end of time here on earth and hope that the days before death can be filled with rich and memorable experiences guided and assisted by a caring team of end of life professionals.